makerbot/ReplicatorG/trunk/readme.txt

 ReplicatorG is an open source project, owned by nobody and supported by many.

-The project is based upon the wonderful Arduino / Processing application and was forked by Zach Smith (http://www.zachhoeken.com)
+The project is descended from the wonderful Arduino host software (http://www.arduino.cc) Arduino is descended from the also wonderful Processing environment (http://www.processing.org)

+ReplicatorG was forked from Arduino in August 2008.

 UPDATES

-0001 - ????
+0001 - 08/14/2008

 * The first release of the IDE.
 It will run your GCode files.
 It's ugly, but it works.